huphtur/huphtur.github.io/_posts/2013-10-14-5-things-i-do-not-miss-about-san-francisco.md

 ---
-title: 5 Things I Do Not Miss About San Francisco
+title: 5 Things I Do Not Miss about San Francisco
 layout: post
 ---
 [![streetspam](/images/streetspam.jpg)][1]